-- A built-in clock doubler allows 1⁄2-frequency crystals to be used. - The built-in main clock oscillator uses an external crystal or a ceramic resonator.
-Typical crystal or resonator frequencies are in the range of 1.8 MHz to 30 MHz.
+- The built-in main clock oscillator uses an external crystal or more usually a ceramic resonator.
+Typical resonator frequencies are in the range of 1.8 MHz to 29.5 MHz.
 Since precision timing is available from the separate 32.768 kHz oscillator, a low-cost ceramic resonator with 1⁄2 percent error is generally satisfactory.
-The clock can be doubled or divided down to modify speed and power dynamically.
+The clock can be doubled or divided by 8 to modify speed and power dynamically.
 The I/O clock, which clocks the serial ports, is divided separately so as not to affect baud rates and timers when the processor clock is divided or multiplied.
 For ultra low power operation, the processor clock can be driven from the separate 32.768 kHz oscillator and the main oscillator can be powered down.
-This allows the processor to operate at approximately between 20 and 100 μA and still execute instructions at the rate of up to 10,000 instructions per second.
-The 32.768 kHz clock can also be divided by 2, 4, 8 or 16 to reduce power.
-This "sleepy mode" is a powerful alternative to sleep modes of operation used by other processors. - Processor current requirement is approximately 65 mA at 30 MHz and 3.3 V. The current is proportional to voltage and clock speed-at 1.8 V and 3.84 MHz the current would be about 5 mA, and at 1 MHz the current is reduced to about 1 mA. - To allow extreme low power operation there are options to reduce the duty cycle of memories when running at low clock speeds by only enabling the chip select for a brief period, long enough to complete a read.
-This greatly reduces the power used by flash memory when operating at low clock speeds. - The excellent floating-point performance is due to a tightly coded library and powerful processing capability.
-For example, a 50 MHz clock takes 7 μs for a floating add, 7 μs for a multiply, and 20 μs for a square root.
-In comparison, a 386EX processor running with an 8-bit bus at 25 MHz and using Borland C is about 20 times slower. - There is a built-in watchdog timer. - The standard 10-pin programming port eliminates the need for in-circuit emulators.
-A very simple 10-pin connector can be used to download and debug software using Z-World's Dynamic C and a simple connection to a PC serial port.
+This allows the processor to operate at approximately 100 μA and still execute instructions at the rate of approximately 10,000 instructions per second.
+This is a powerful alternative to sleep modes of operation used by other processors.
+The current is approximately 65 mA at 25 MHz and 5 V. The current is proportional to voltage and clock speed-at 3.3 V and 7.68 MHz the current would be 13 mA, and at 1 MHz the current is reduced to less than 2 mA.
+Flash memory with automatic power down (from AMD) should be used for operation at the lowest power. - The excellent floating-point performance is due to a tightly coded library and powerful processing capability.
+For example, a 25 MHz clock takes 14 μs for a floating add, 13 μs for a multiply, and 40 μs for a square root.
+In comparison, a 386EX processor running with an 8-bit bus at 25 MHz and using Borland C is about 10 times slower. - There is a built-in watchdog timer. - The standard 10-pin programming port eliminates the need for in-circuit emulators.
+A very simple 10 pin connector can be used to download and debug software using Z-World's Dynamic C and a simple connection to a PC serial port.
 The incremental cost of the programming port is extremely small.